 3. Emails With Promo Codes

 The home improvement retailer sends promo codes via email newsletters every so often, so when you get a sale alert in your inbox, you’ll want to open it!

 You can also get $5 off your next purchase by signing up for The Home Depot’s Promo Text Program.

 The deals come right to your phone.
 The company says you’ll receive no more than 10 texts per month.

 4. Free Shipping and Delivery Based on Price

 HomeDepot.com offers free standard shipping and residential delivery on most items over $45.
 For appliances, shipping is free for purchases of $396 or more.
-Weighting time against money?
+Weighing time against money?
 You can find the estimated arrival date of your item in your Shopping Cart under Product Information.

 5. Rebate Center

 6. Special Values

 The store’s Special Values page spotlights items on sale by category.
 To see how you can save the most, scroll down the left side of the page to find the “Temporary Price Reduction” filter.
 That section can lead you to items reduced by up to 40%.

 7. Military Discount

 Have you served our country?
-If so, you’re eligible for a 10% discount at all Home Depot stores in the USA.
+If so, you’re eligible for a 10% discount on certain items at all Home Depot stores in the United States (up to $400 annually).
 This discount is available to active, reserve and veteran personnel.
 All you have to do is bring your military ID.

 8. Rental Center

 9. Preferred Pricing Discounts

 The store offers volume discounts through its Volume Pricing Program.
 Here’s how it works: If you’re buying for a big job, get an associate to add it all up on a price list.

 10. Free Lumber Cuts

 If you buy lumber from The Home Depot, the retailer will do some complimentary cuts for free.
-This is subject to size limitations and applies only to wood you buy in the store.
+This is subject to size limitations and applies only to the wood you buy in the store.

 11. Free DIY Workshops

 Your local Home Depot has long offered free do-it-yourself workshops on everything from kitchen makeovers to how to install a ceiling fan.
 Now a lot of those workshops stream online.

 12. ‘Oops’ Paint